 At Holymead Primary, homework will be set regularly in KS1 and KS2 to ensure that children become competent at the recall of number facts, times tables and the use of calculation methods (see Calculation Policy).
-This will be achieved by using a mixture of written tasks and online learning (Times Tables Rockstars and Number Gym).
+This will be achieved by using a mixture of written tasks, times tables practice including Times Table Rockstars and Numbots).
 Teachers will also set homework that follows up content previously taught to reinforce concepts or deepen understanding through challenges.